-- The black, green and purple sections of the circle represent the sensors located in the centre of the headband that sits against your forehead.
+The black, green, and purple sections of the circle represent the sensors located in the center of the headband that sits against your forehead.

-- Watch the coloured sensor indicators fill with colour on your screen as Muse confirms that the headband has strong signal quality.
-When each section of the circle has filled fully with solid colour, you’ll see a checkmark and hear a low alert letting you know it’s completed.
+Watch the colored sensor indicators fill with color on your screen as Muse confirms that the headband has strong signal quality.
+When each section of the circle has filled fully with solid color, you’ll see a checkmark and hear a low alert letting you know it’s completed.

 In the Muse Mind experience, before each session, Muse checks to see if your headband is turned on and if the sensors are getting a good signal.

 When you start a Breath Meditation you will see the sensor check diagram to indicate whether you are receiving a good signal.